nazdridoy/ngpt/docs/usage/cli_usage.md

 - `web-search` - Enable web search capability

 ##### Options for Git commit message mode:
+- `preprompt` - Context to guide AI generation
-- `recursive-chunk` - Process large diffs in chunks with recursive analysis
+- `rec-chunk` - Process large diffs in chunks with recursive analysis
 - `diff` - Path to diff file to use instead of staged changes
 - `chunk-size` - Number of lines per chunk when chunking is enabled
 - `analyses-chunk-size` - Number of lines per chunk for recursive analysis
 - `max-msg-lines` - Maximum number of lines in commit message before condensing
 - `max-recursion-depth` - Maximum recursion depth for message condensing
-- `message-context` - Context to guide AI generation

 #### Custom Configuration File